Adult literacy rates in the UK

-16.4% of adults in England, or 7.1 million people, can be described as having 'very poor literacy skills.'
-They can understand short straightforward texts on familiar topics accurately and independently, and obtain information from everyday sources, but reading information from unfamiliar sources, or on unfamiliar topics, could cause problems.
+In England, 16.4% of adults, or 7.1 million people, can be described as having "very poor literacy skills."
+This means they can understand short straightforward texts on familiar topics accurately and independently, and obtain information from everyday sources, but reading information from unfamiliar sources, or on unfamiliar topics, could cause problems.
 This is also known as being functionally illiterate.

 1 in 6 (16.4% / 7.1 million people) adults in England have very poor literacy skills.

 1 in 4 (26.7% / 931,000 people) adults in Scotland experience challenges due to their lack of literacy skills.